Recommender Systems with Generative Retrieval: Introduction

-\item We show that TIGER outperforms existing SOTA recommender systems' recall and NDCG metrics on multiple datasets.
+\item We show that TIGER outperforms existing SOTA recommender systems on multiple datasets as measured by recall and NDCG metrics.

-\item We find that this new paradigm of generative retrieval leads to two extra capabilities in sequential recommender systems: 1.
-Being able to recommend new and infrequent items, thus improving cold-start problems, and 2.
-Being able to generate diverse recommendations using a tunable parameter.
+\item We find that this new paradigm of generative retrieval leads to two additional capabilities in sequential recommender systems: 1.
+Ability to recommend new and infrequent items, thus improving cold-start recommendations, and 2.
+Ability to generate diverse recommendations using a tunable parameter.

 \end{enumerate}